 The Discovery School is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
 Anyone has the right to raise a new complaint at any time.
 We will not normally limit the contact complainants have with the school.
-However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
+However, we do not expect our staff to tolerate unacceptable behaviour.
+Staff who feel unfairly victimised, harassed or bullied have an equal right to raise a complaint under this aspect of our policy.
+Allegations will be investigated and if appropriate, the School will take action to protect staff from unacceptable behaviour, including that which is unreasonable, abusive, offensive or threatening.

-The school defines unreasonable complaints as 'those who, because of the frequency or nature of their contact with the school, hinder our consideration of their or other people's complaints'.
+The school defines unreasonable complainants (complaints) as 'those which, because of the frequency or nature of the contact with the School, hinder our consideration of their or other people's complaints' or the ability of staff to carry out their roles.